boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 ![Range Slider with Single Pointer](/static/assets/visualizing-data/visualization-widgets/images/range-slider/single-pointer.png)

-Range – A range (two values) can be bounded, if you enable the `Range Selection` option.
+Range – A range (two values) can be bounded if you enable the `Range Selection` option.

 **Range Slider with Range Pointer**